 The MOF&PS, as the lead entity for the OGP, through the Strategic Public Sector Transformation Project (SPSTP) intends to respond to the second listed commitment under the NAP which is to "Upgrade and Strengthen the Open Data System in Jamaica".
-The SPSTP means to procure services under two Lots to fulfill this commitment.
-Each Lot will satisfy a specific objective(s) with respect to the upgrade of the ODS.
-Both will be procured concurrently and it is expected that there will be necessary and meaningful collaboration in delivery of the activities listed for each Lot regardless of the consultancy firm(s) awarded the contracts.
+The SPSTP means to procure services under two consultancies to fulfill this commitment.
+Each consultancy will satisfy a specific objective(s) with respect to the upgrade of the ODS.
+Both will be procured concurrently and it is expected that there will be necessary and meaningful collaboration in delivery of the activities listed for each consultancy regardless of the entities awarded the contracts.
 This is a necessary condition of the award of contract to the party(ies).